dart-lang/dart_ci/github-label-notifier/functions/README.md

 WebHook endpoint which can react to issues being labeled and send notifications to subscribers.

+It also can inspect newly opened issues for specific keywords and treat matches as if a specific label was assigned to an issue.

 # Testing

 To run local tests use `test.sh` script from this folder.